freenet/freenet-core/docs/src/tutorial.md

 ### Rust and Cargo

-This will install a Rust development environment including cargo on Linux or a Mac (for Windows see [here](https://rustup.rs)):
+To install a Rust development environment, including Cargo, on Linux or macOS (for Windows installation, refer to [this guide](https://rustup.rs)), use the following command:

 ```bash
 curl https://sh.rustup.rs -sSf | sh